rbisschops/homeassistant/README.md

 * MQTT:
   * [OwnTracks](https://home-assistant.io/components/device_tracker.owntracks/) Presence detection is an important part of the home automation.
 OwnTracks is used for Geolocation over MQTT.
-  * Interfacing to Home Assistant and used for controlling devices that rely on presence.

 * Wi-Fi and network:
-  * [Netgear Nighthawk](https://www.netgear.nl/home/products/networking/wifi-routers/R7000.aspx), the center of all the networking activities in the house.
+  * [Netgear Nighthawk](https://www.netgear.nl/home/products/networking/wifi-routers/R7000.aspx), the centre of all the networking activities in the house.
 Connects to all devices that require wired networking and to the Wi-Fi AP's.
 Several unmanaged switches are used to connect wired devices in the house.
 The Nighthawk submits the status information of all connected devices to Home Assistant.
 This way I can track if everything is still online.
 Connected mobile phones are tracked for additional presence detection.
   * [Unifi AP AC Lite](https://www.ui.com/unifi/unifi-ap-ac-lite/), the access points I use in the house to support full Wi-Fi coverage for the mobile and Wi-Fi connected devices.

 * Voice control:
   * [Amazon Echo Dot 2nd gen.](https://amazon.com), Echo dot 2nd generation used for voice control.
-Currently this runs through HA-Bridge, an emulated Hue application running on a RPi.
+Currently this runs through the HA Bridge.
 Will be exchanged with Home Assistant native Amazon Alexa support in the future.
   * [Google Home Mini](https://store.google.com/product/google_home_mini), currently not in use.
 But successfully tested with Home Assistant.

 * Media devices:
   * [LG Television](https://www.lg.com), my LG television running LG WebOS is controlled by Home Assistant mainly for choosing the correct mode for things like Netflix and Spotify.
   * [Popcorn Hour](https://www.cloudmedia.com/), a classic in my house, the Popcorn A300.
-Mainly controlled with the Harmony Hub, but some initial settings are done by Home Assistant at startup.
+Mainly controlled with the Harmony Hub, but some initial settings are done by Home Assistant at start up.
-  * [Denon AV3808](https://www.denon.com), also a classic, but with network connect powerful for internet radio and streaming music, direct control over Home Assistant is on the wish list.
+  * [Denon AVR-X3600H](https://www.denon.com), AV receiver with network connect. powerful for internet radio and streaming music, direct control over Home Assistant is partly implemented though not complete yet.
+As the device is HEOS compatible, this should open integration possibilities.
+  * [Humax iHRD-5050c](https://myhumax.info/), this is an older cable receiver, but still working.
+Used for cable television and radio.
+I can control the Humax over the Harmony Hub.
   * [Apple TV](https://www.apple.com), not much used anymore these days as the LG can do most of it.
   * [Harmony Hub](https://www.logitech.com), the Harmony Hub, despite Logitech's poor way of supporting interoperability, a powerful device for controlling the media devices.
 Integrated with Home Assistant.
 I spent a lot of time in getting it running in Home Assistant.
 Still some lose ends but I'm getting there.